Defer your Admission – FDU Vancouver Campus

 Only students who accepted their admission offer from FDU Vancouver by paying the tuition deposit, and currently hold a valid Letter of Acceptance are eligible to apply for a deferral.

-You may be eligible for a deferral of admission if:
+You may be eligible for a deferral of admission if you meet one or more of the following situations:

 • You have a valid Letter of Acceptance and have not deferred before.